Still Photography and Permits On US and California Public Land

 in California State Parks, is included in

-Guidelines for Filming in California State Parks
+for Filming in California State Parks

-on the DPR web site.
+on the DPR website.

 Section

-10.03.150 of the Marin County Parks, Open Space and
+10.03.150 of the Marin County Code requires a permit

-Space and Cultural Services for any commercial
+of Parks and Open Space for any commercial photography

-photography or related activity in Marin County parks.
+or related activity in Marin County parks.

 To issue a commercial photography permit, the